OHDSI/TheBookOfOhdsi/SuggestedAnswers.md

 ## treatment  1.34612   1.10065   1.65741 0.29723  0.1044
 ```

 It is likely that celecoxib users are not exchangeable with diclofenac users, and that these baseline differences already lead to different risks of the outcome.
-If we do not adjust for these difference, like in this analysis, we are likely producing biased estimaters.
+If we do not adjust for these difference, like in this analysis, we are likely producing biased estimates.

 #### Exercise \@ref(exr:exercisePle4) {-}